 How can you take what it is you love and make it something you actually do?
 Instead of thinking you’re great at writing, recording, rapping, or acting go out and actually doing those things.

-It’s the only way you’ll scratch the itch.
+It’s the only way you’ll scratch the itch, it’s the only way to find your true calling in life.

 You have to stop passively watching others find themselves while you are forced to keep up with the facade of who you believe you are and who you want others to believe you are.

-If you have no idea what it is you care about as you’ve become entirely apathetic to everything life has to offer, then I suggest you check out 31 Days to Masculinity as it is designed to help you rediscover who you are as a man, to develop that sense of authentic living, and to pursue each day with genuine desire as opposed to the conformist programming society has instilled which leads to an apathetic life of death.
+If you have no idea what it is you care about as you’ve become entirely apathetic to everything life has to offer, then I suggest you check out The Fraternity of Excellence as it is designed to help you rediscover who you are as a man, with your fellow men.
+In there you’ll develop that sense of authentic living, while building a tribe.
+We pursue each day with genuine desire as opposed to the conformist programming society has instilled which leads to an apathetic life of death.

 Closing Bullet Points